Yap State: Demographics

 According to the FSM Statistics Division, the 2020 population of Yap State is 11,577.
 The state has the third-largest population among the states in the FSM, with Chuuk and Pohnpei leading in this order.
-The population of the state consists mainly of the local Yapese, Ulithians, Woleaians and Satawalese people; however, the state has been seeing a rise in the number of foreign citizens from countries such as the United States, Japan, Palau and the Philippines.
+The population of the state consists mainly of the local Yapanese, Ulithians, Woleaians and Satawalese people; however, the state has been seeing a rise in the number of foreign citizens from countries such as the United States, Japan, Palau and the Philippines.

 Religion

 According to the 2018 International Religious Freedom Report compiled by the United States Department of State, an estimated 80% of the state population is Catholic, and the remainder is Protestant.
 Religious affiliation tends to follow clan lines.
 A majority of foreign citizens in the FSM and the state is made up of Filipino Catholics.

 Municipalities

-The State of Yap is divided into 21 municipalities, with each municipality having several village units incorporated through customs and historically set boundary lines.
+Yap State is divided into 21 municipalities, with each municipality having several village units incorporated through customs and historically set boundary lines.
 Each municipality can be placed in one of five main island groupings: Rumung, Maap, Gagil-Tamil, Marbaa' and the Neighboring Islands.
 The first four groupings are part of Yap Proper.

 These municipalities are listed with their populations at the 2010 Census: